opensearch-project/data-prepper/data-prepper-plugins/parse-json-processor/README.md

     * If the JSON Pointer is invalid then the entire `source` data is parsed into the outgoing `Event`.
     * If the pointed-to key already exists in the `Event` and the `destination` is the root, then the entire path of the key will be used.

+* `tags_on_failure` (Optional): A `List` of `String`s that specifies the tags to be set in the event the processor fails to parse or an unknown exception occurs while parsing.
+This tag may be used in conditional expressions in other parts of the configuration

 ## Developer Guide
 This plugin is compatible with Java 8 and up.
 See
 - [CONTRIBUTING](https://github.com/opensearch-project/data-prepper/blob/main/CONTRIBUTING.md)